Types And Benefits Of Exposure Therapy

 Increasing Social Skills

 Many people have anxiety in social situations because they feel they are not good at relaxing around other people or contributing to conversations in interesting ways.
-By tackling the anxiety first in exposure therapy, they can indeed be more relaxed.
-This allows them to think more clearly, be more engaged in the conversation, and ultimately, improve their social skills.
+By learning to manage the anxiety during exposure therapy, you can become more relaxed.
+This allows you to think more clearly, be more engaged in the conversation, and ultimately, improve social skills.

 Decreasing Symptoms of Mental Disorders

 Exposure therapy can also help you decrease the symptoms of mental disorders like panic disorder, generalized anxiety disorder, obsessive-compulsive disorder, and posttraumatic stress disorder.
-As your symptoms decrease, you begin to feel more in tune with the people you interact with and the reality of the situation you're in.
-This can not only make you feel more "normal," but it can also help you become more relaxed to enjoy life more.
+As your symptoms decrease, you begin to feel more in tune with the people you interact with and the reality of your situation.
+This can help you become more relaxed to enjoy life more.

 Can Exposure Therapy Help Me?